Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Study 1: Examination of Input Modalities

 \subsubsection{Independent Variables}

-We prepared two conditions for this part of the study: \textit{keyboard-based} and \textit{voice} conditions.
-We chose these two methods as they represent major text entry approaches commonly available in computers and smart devices~\cite{yu2019almost}.
-In using smartphones, soft keyboards are the most common text entry method while voice input is increasing its share~\cite{perficient2020voiceusage}.
-They also represent two common communication modalities in real-world therapy (i.e., writing down stressful experiences vs. talking to a therapist).
+We established two input conditions for the study: using soft keyboards (\textit{Keyboard}) and voice message (\textit{Voice}).
+These methods are key text entry approaches in computers and smart devices~\cite{yu2019almost}.
+While soft keyboards dominate smartphone text entry, voice input is gaining popularity~\cite{perficient2020voiceusage}.
+They also mirror communication styles in therapy, such as writing about stress or speaking with a therapist.